 And then along came Andrew!

-See the right-hand column for more about this guy who totally changed how I see and eat food...
+See the right-hand sideber (or the bottom of this post if you're on your Smartphone) for more about this guy who totally changed how I see and eat food ...
 Thanks Andrew!

 Back to Sherry: I totally agree with her on this point: proper food combining is grossly ignored or misunderstood by most of the western world today.